 Chittenden County Director

 Engelberth Construction, Inc. asked me to film a wellness video that they could use to promote stretching and wellness, on their job sites.
-The stories would amazingly enough prove to encourage the Engelberth crew to be more active and healthy.
+The stories would, amazingly enough, prove to encourage the Engelberth crew to be more active and healthy.
 The main reason being, that the stories came from their own peers!

 This project took me to different field offices where I filmed superintendents, site workers, foreman, and crew telling their personal success stories.
 We even filmed them stretching.

-To watch this video, click the picture to the left.
 Special thanks to R.W.
 Martin for his help on these shoots.

 Engelberth Construction, Inc. also asked me to help them film a video that they could show at the the 2014 Governor's Council on Health and Wellness Seminar.
-This interview style video would showcase the healthy choices that people from all over the community experienced.
+This interview style video would showcase the healthy choices that people from all over the community made.
 Interviews from Central Vermont Medical Center, Champlain College, Fletcher Allen Health Care, Merchants Bank, Northfield Savings Bank, Northwestern Medical Center, Vermont Housing Finance Agency, Vermont Works for Women, as well as Engelberth Construction, were all pieced together for the cause.
 Some really touching and inspiring stories were told.

 I attended a Battle of the Bands at Higher Ground that my cousin was playing in and started talking to the marketing director for the show.
 When she found out what I did, she asked if I would like to do something with the winners as part of their prize.
 I suggested we film a music video of a song of their choosing.
 She jumped all over the idea.